o2r-project/erc-checker/README.md

     	outFileName: String,                // choose a name for diff-HTML (defaults to "diffHTML.html")
     	saveMetadataJSON: Boolean,          // default: false
     	createParentDirectories: Boolean, 	// default: false --- IF outputPath does not yet exist, this flag MUST be set true; otherwise, the check fails
+    	comparisonSetBaseDir: String,       // base directory of repository to be checked, used to create a file list (glob)
+        checkFileTypes: [String],			// case insensitive list of file endings to be included; currently defaults to ["htm", "html"]
     	quiet: Boolean                      // default: false
     };